easelinc/tourist/README.md

 ## Dependencies

-Tourist depends on Backbone and jQuery.
+Tourist depends on Backbone and jQuery. jQuery UI is optional.
+Tourist uses an easing function from jQuery UI if present in the show effect with the Bootstrap tip implementation.

 Tourist comes with the ability to use either [Bootstrap popovers][popovers] (default) or [QTip2][qtip2] tips, so you'll need either Bootstrap CSS (only the CSS is necessary!) or QTip2 installed.
 You can write your own tooltip connector if you'd like.